Health Sciences Department | 1 Term

 The cost of the course will include pre-registration requirements such as criminal background check, American Heart Association CPR for Healthcare Professionals, immunizations and UA drug screen.
 In addition to tuition and course fees, required costs include textbooks and equipment.

-This is a limited-entry program and only the first 20 applicants will be accepted into the program for the following term.
+The CNA 1 course is a limited-entry program.
+Only the first 20 applicants will be accepted into the program for the following term.
 Any applicants that complete the requirements, but are not granted entry will have a secure spot in the course the next term it is offered.
 Neither Health Sciences nor Clackamas Community College will refund any costs incurred during the application process.